dantegates/dantegates.github.io/_posts/2018-09-17-hypothesis-testing-for-humans---do-the-umps-really-want-to-go-home.md

 We can now observe the mean balls called strikes per inning by sampling from the posterior.
 We find that both distributions seem to be centered around the same value and the distribution for when the away team has a higher variance as we have less data for that case and thus there is more uncertainty in our parameter estimates.

 To answer the question of whether umpires are trying to end the game early we can examine the difference of the model parameters from the posterior.
-In this case to conclude that umpires are calling balls and strikes differently in cases that might end the game early versus the rest of the game we would need to find a difference of 0 to have occurred in less than 2.5% of the posterior samples. `pymc3` has a convenient function for this called `plot_posterior()` which, in this case, show that 0 is well within the 95% credible region, indicating that the umpires are calling balls and strikes consistently thoughout the game.
+In this case to conclude that umpires are calling balls and strikes differently in cases that might end the game early versus the rest of the game we would need to find a difference of 0 to have occurred in less than 2.5% of the posterior samples. `pymc3` has a convenient function for this called `plot_posterior()` which, in this case, show that 0 is well within the 95% credible region, indicating that the umpires are calling balls and strikes consistently throughout the game.

 ```python